Author, Andrew Gibson

 Interbank exchange rates are the rates used by banks to trade with each other.

-In simple terms, it’s essentially a wholesale rate.
+In simple terms, it’s essentially a wholesale rate and not actually available to customers.

-However, buried somewhere in a disclaimer will be a get-out along the lines of the rates shown are “not accessible” or “not transactional” or “indicative only”.
+If you look closely, there will be a disclaimer stating that the rates shown are “not accessible” or “not transactional” or “indicative only”.
 Thanks for nothing.

 OK, so what should you do?